William Yang

 I am a robotics researcher working toward making our robots capable of reliably achieving highly dynamic motions.
 I am interested in the relevant factors when a robot makes high speed impacts with its environment and how to leverage that insight to develop better controllers.
 I've developed many controllers for the bipedal robot Cassie, particularly for highly dynamic motions such as running and jumping.
 Currently, I'm working on contact-rich dynamic manipulation.

-I am a PhD student in Mechanical Engineering at the University of Pennsylvania working at the DAIR lab, advised by Michael Posa and supported under the NSF Graduate Research Fellowship.
+I completed my PhD in Mechanical Engineering at the University of Pennsylvania working at the DAIR lab, where I was advised by Michael Posa and supported under the NSF Graduate Research Fellowship.\

 More Bio Info Github G. Scholar LinkedIn